-Here we adopt arguments based on nonisomorphism between syntactic structure on the one hand and both the rhythmic and intonational structure of prosody on the other (Sandler 2009a), and assume that syntactic and prosodic structure in sign languages are distinct.
+Here we adopt arguments based on nonisomorphism between syntactic structure on the one hand and both the temporal and intonational structure of prosody on the other (Sandler, in press; Sandler and Lillo-Martin, 2006), and assume that syntactic and prosodic structure in sign languages are distinct.
 We provide a brief description of how the overall prosodic system works in an established sign language, Israeli Sign Language (ISL).